Looking At Some Amazing Pokemon Facts

-Pokemon have some delightful names, and it is clear that a few kept their original Japanese names like Pikachu.
-Pikachu is a combination of the Japanese onomatopoeias of an electric shock, pika, and the sound a mouse makes, chu.
-But most of the Pokemon have distinct names in the each language to fit their theme and sometimes the writers had a little fun.
+Pokemon has some delightful names, and it is clear that a few kept their original Japanese names like Pikachu.
+Pikachu is a combination of the Japanese onomatopoeias of an electric shock, pika, and the sound a mouse makes — chu.
+But most of the Pokemon have distinct names in each language to fit their theme and sometimes the writers had a little fun.

 Some of the clever naming they have done in the past includes:

 The original Pokemon have some great names, but some of them used to be even cooler.
 Also, some were a bit stranger.
-Some early draft name changes included:
+Some early draft name changes include:

 Koffing and Weezing, poison and smog based Pokemon, originally were named Ny and La, as a reference to the air pollution of New York and Los Angeles.